Protryon/synchrony/README.md

 ## Status

-Synchrony is in an early beta stage.
-It is not ready for production environments, pending extensive testing.
+Synchrony is in a beta stage.

 ## Building